modular-magician/terraform-provider-google-beta/website/docs/r/compute_region_health_check.html.markdown

 * `http2_health_check` -
   (Optional)
   A nested object resource  Structure is documented below.

+* `region` -
+  (Optional)
+  The Region in which the created health check should reside.
+  If it is not provided, the provider region is used.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.